Safe Interactions via Monte Carlo Linear-Quadratic Games: Introduction

 \p{Adjusting Safety Margins} Our MCLQ framework enables practical advantages that go beyond existing methods.
 For example, designers can constrain the safety margin, i.e., the range of human actions the robot reasons over.
 Decreasing this safety margin causes the robot to rely more on its human predictions, preventing the robot from focusing on unrealistic human behaviors and becoming overly conservative.

 \p{Conducting Experiments} We conduct simulations and a user study to compare our approach to state-of-the-art methods.
-Overall, we show that MCLQ solves for safe control policies more rapidly than HJB and iLQ methods, while also achieving higher performance than existing iLQ approximations.
-In addition, participants reported feeling ``safer'' when interacting with drones that leverage MCLQ.
+In simulation, we show that MCLQ solves for safe control policies more rapidly than HJB and iLQ methods, while also achieving higher performance than existing iLQ approximations.
+In the real world, participants reported feeling ``safer'' when interacting with drones that leverage MCLQ compared to alternatives, due to MCLQ producing more ``predictable'' and ``attentive'' behavior.
+MCLQ is able to complete tasks more quickly and safely than iLQ alternatives.